pfragkiad/EndpointProviders/EndpointProviders/README.md

 ### How to use

-For this library, each class the instance of which we want to add endpoints, should derive from the `EndpointProvider` abstract class.
-The `EndpointProvider` inherits the `IEndpointProvider` interface.
+For this library, every class whose instance we want to use for adding endpoints must derive from the `EndpointProvider` abstract class.
+The `EndpointProvider` itself implements the `IEndpointProvider` interface.
-Each class that derives from `EndpointProvider` should override the `AddEndpoints` method.
-The above example should now be written as:
+Each class derived from `EndpointProvider` is required to override the `AddEndpoints` method.
+The example above can now be rewritten as:

 ```cs
 public class SampleWithEndPoints : EndpointProvider